 3) how the metric's validity is impacted by precision and error at the qPCR or flow-cytometry steps that could propagate into Absolute Unifrac distances,

+Great suggestion.
 We agree this is an important point.
 While a mathematical analysis of error propagation in UA vs. BCA is outside our expertise, we include simple simulations wherein error was added to absolute abundance measurements and GUA/BCA were re-calculated (Fig. 4A/B and corresponding results text, lines XXX), demonstrating the general resilience of these methods to quantification error.

 4) how this metric is impacted by rarefaction decisions.
 On the last point re: rarefaction but also related to other points, the authors note on line 171 that "We also do not address…how sequencing depth influences richness estimates or whether rarefaction should be applied before calculating GUA.", but given that this is the paper introducing this new metric, and given that the metric directly relies on the abundance values which are the target of rarefaction efforts, it seems reasonable to expect guidance for readers on these steps.
 Likely, more testing is required to assess the impact of rarefaction on various data sets employing GUA, but this key effort would lead to the creation of the guide readers require to apply this new computation tool.

-We agree that the impact of rarefaction is important, and that a full analysis of rarefaction with this metric is outside the scope of this article.
-However, in the spirit of readers using this manuscript as a guide for their own analyses, we include a conceptual overview of our rarefaction approach (Fig. S4) alongside corresponding results text (lines XXX), and available code for its implementation (Github link) and encourage future studies on this subject.
+A thoughtful question!
+We agree that the effects of rarefaction are an important consideration, especially given that GUA directly incorporates abundance information.
+While a comprehensive evaluation of rarefaction strategies is beyond the scope of this paper, we have expanded the manuscript to provide conceptual guidance for readers.
+Specifically, we now include an overview of our rarefaction approach (Fig. S4) with accompanying results text (lines XXX), and publicly available implementation code (Github link).
+We hope this addition will help readers apply GUA in a consistent and transparent way and will motivate future studies explicitly evaluating how rarefaction influences this and related β-diversity metrics.

 If such a guide could be produced to highlight the use cases for this new metric, it should be published.
 Ideally, everyone understands the conditions under which this metric outperforms other abundance-aware distances, of which there are many.

-This comment was thought-provoking and shifted our presentation of these results.
-No single metric necessarily “out-performs” another, as each metric measures different, but valid, axes of variation between microbial communities.
-We added discussion text (final paragraph) highlighting that the choice of metric–and even more critically, its interpretation–should be driven by what hypotheses a researcher is seeking to test, and whether they relate to compositional similarity, phylogenetic similarity, or differences in absolute abundance.
-As a whole, the manuscript demonstrates that UA effectively incorporates all three of these components of microbial communities, and provides examples of how researchers can interpret its results.
+This was a thought-provoking comment that influenced how we frame our results.
+We now emphasize that no single metric necessarily “outperforms” another, as each metric captures distinct yet valid axes of variation among microbial communities.
+In the revised discussion (final paragraph), we highlight that the choice and interpretation of a metric should be guided by the specific hypotheses being tested and whether they concern compositional similarity, phylogenetic relatedness, or absolute abundance differences.
+Taken together, the manuscript demonstrates that UA integrates all three dimensions and provides concrete examples of how its results can be interpreted in ecological context.

 Minor Comments: The simulation data used for the phylogeny is far too simple and does not demonstrate ecological realism.
 Related to the comments about testing more data sets, the in-silico data can certainly be more complex and robust as a test data set.

-The purpose of Fig. 1 is illustrative, rather than analytical.
-The four-ASV community was chosen because it is the simplest possible demonstration of how these metrics can respond to changes in composition, abundance, and phylogenetic similarity.
-We feel adding complexity to this figure would work against its purpose, and think that the inclusion of new, real-world datasets better address these concerns, especially as they recapitulate many of the patterns that we demonstrate even with the exceptionally simple 4-ASV community.
+We appreciate this comment and agree that more complex simulations can be valuable for testing new metrics.
+However, the purpose of Fig. 1 is illustrative rather than analytical.
+The four-ASV community was intentionally designed as the simplest possible system to demonstrate, in a transparent way, how these metrics can respond to changes in composition, abundance, and phylogenetic relatedness.
+Increasing the complexity of this simulation would obsure these conceptual contrasts.
+We believe the inclusion of multiple new empirical datasets now addresses this concern more directly, as they capture the same patterns observed in Fig. 1 while providing the ecological realism the reviewer highlights.